 Adopt-A-Pet, Inc’s long term goals are to continue to find loving homes for homeless dogs and cats as well as assist people in the community to find homes for their personal animals.
 In addition, we continue to educate the public on the importance of spaying and neutering their pets as well as proper pet care.
 We have programs to help reduce the amount of animals euthanized in over crowded shelters.
 We will continue to work with other shelters to find ways to reduce the amount of animals killed in over crowded shelters each day.
-We look forward to a day when there will be No More Homeless Pets!
+We look forward to a day when no animal will be without a loving family!

 Adopt-A-Pet's adoption policies are stricter than many people expect.
 We believe all pets deserve to live in a clean and loving home where their presence is valued and contributions to their human companion are acknowledged.
 For this reason: